intelowlproject/IntelOwl/docs/source/Installation.md

 Below you can find the additional process required to upgrade from each major versions.
 </div>

-### Updating to >v6.0.x from version v5.x.x

-You can safely update to >[v6.0.0](https://github.com/intelowlproject/IntelOwl/releases/tag/v6.0.0) from a 5.x.x version of IntelOwl.

 #### Updating to >=6.0.0 from a 5.x.x version
 IntelOwl v6 introduced some major changes regarding how the project is started.
 Before upgrading, some important things should be checked by the administrator: